hopeatina/neuromosaic/docs/index.md

     Learn to use the interactive dashboard
   </Card>
   <Card title="Developer Guide" icon="code" href="/developer/adding-architectures">
-    Extend NeuroMosaic's capabilities
+    Extend Neuromosaic's capabilities
   </Card>
 </CardGroup>

 ## The Architecture Space

-At the heart of NeuroMosaic is the concept of representing neural architectures as points in a continuous space.
+At the heart of Neuromosaic is the concept of representing neural architectures as points in a continuous space.
 Imagine a 3D sphere where:

 - Each point represents a unique architecture configuration
 - Similar architectures cluster together